networkdynamics/PolNeAR/README.md

 # PolNeAR v.1.0.0 - Political News Attribution Relations Corpus

 PolNeAR is a corpus of news articles in which _attributions_ have been annotated.
-An attribution happens when an article cites statements, or describes the internal state (thoughts, intentions, etc.) of some person or group.

-A common, concrete example of attribution is when someone is directly quoted.
+An attribution occurrs when an article cites statements, or describes the internal state (thoughts, intentions, etc.) of some person or group.
+A direct verbatim quote is an example of attribution, as is the paraphrasing of a source's intentions or beliefs.

 ## Benefits
 In 2018, PolNeAR is the largest attribution dataset by total number of